archd3sai/learnings/README.md

 # learnings
-Resources and notebooks that I used to learn cool stuff
+Resources, notes and notebooks I used to learn new stuff.

+Learning:
+- PyTorch
+- Neo4j, Cypher, and Knwoledge Graphs
+- GPT from scratch